docpad-archive/documentation/community/contribute.html.md

 To add a new skeleton to the skeleton listing:

-1. Add your new skeleton to this JSON file: https://github.com/bevry/docpad-extras/blob/docpad-6.x/exchange.json
+1. Add your new skeleton to our [`exchange.json` file](https://github.com/bevry/docpad-extras/edit/docpad-6.x/exchange.json)
-2. Submit the pull request for it (the page for this should appear automatically when you click "Commit Changes")
+2. Submit the pull request for it (the page for this should appear automatically once you click "Commit Changes" from the previous link)